-Best iPad Games
+Best iPad Games in 2018

 What do you think are the best iPad games?

-Games are subjective, and I want to know what you think!
-Leave a comment below or shoot me a Tweet and tell me what iPad games you think are the best of the best.
+Games are subjective and I tried to pick a selection of games from different genres, but I'm sure I missed some great games that you love.
+Leave a comment below or shoot me a Tweet and tell me what iPad games you think are the best of the best!

+Updated March 2018: Did some fine tuning of the list and added amazing games like Stranger Things, Red's Kingdom, and Alto's Odyssey.